Phoebe Murray

 Phoebe Murray (born 1 March 1999) is an English rugby union player who plays as a centre for Bristol Bears and the England women's national rugby union team.

 Early life

 She began playing rugby union at Trojans RFC in Southampton, playing with boys until the age of 12 years-old when she moved to the girls' section at Ellingham and Ringwood RFC.

 Club career

 She plays at centre for the Bristol Bears Women in Premiership Women's Rugby having joined the club in 2017.
-With Bristol, she reached the Premiership Women Rugby final in 2024, where they against eventual champions Gloucester-Hartpury.
+With Bristol, she reached the Premiership Women Rugby final in 2024, where they lost against eventual champions Gloucester-Hartpury.

 International career

 She captained the England U20 side in 2018.
 She was named in the senior England women's national rugby union team squad for the 2024 WXV in Canada in September 2024.
 She made her debut for England in a 61–21 win over USA on 29 September 2024.